Australian National Airways: History

 TAA proved so successful that, after the Liberal–County Party Coalition defeated the Chifley government at the 1949 federal election, the new government was reluctant to close it down as the directors of ANA expected.
 Recognising the benefits of competition in commercial aviation, the government enacted the Two Airline Agreement in 1952, to ensure that both airlines maintained viable business, while preventing competition from third parties, such as Ansett Airlines, from operating on inter-capital air services.

-When Holyman died in 1957, the shareholders offered to sell out to the government, in order that ANA might merge with TAA and some smaller airlines.
+In 1957, Ivan Holyman died in his sleep while holidaying in Honolulu, the shareholders offered to sell out to the government, in order that ANA might merge with TAA and some smaller airlines.
 The government declined the offer.

-After initially dismissing his offer, the ANA board began talking with Reginald Ansett, head of the much smaller Ansett Transport Industries; with its main interstate operation Ansett Airways.
+After initially dismissing his offer, the ANA board began talking with Reg Ansett, head of the much smaller Ansett Transport Industries; with its main interstate operation Ansett Airways.
 ANA was sold to Ansett, on 3 October 1957, for £3.3 million.
 The two airlines were merged to form Ansett-ANA on 21 October 1957 and the name was retained until 1 November 1968 when it was renamed Ansett Airlines of Australia.